 For the Ube Dough

-- Lukewarm milk โ warm enough to activate yeast, not hot
+- Lukewarm milk: warm enough to activate yeast, not hot

-- Eggs (room temp) โ for richness and structure
+- Eggs (room temp): for richness and structure

-- Granulated sugar โ sweetens the dough
+- Granulated sugar: sweetens the dough

 For the Fillings

-- Heavy whipping cream - poured over the rolls before baking for extra softness
+- Heavy whipping cream: poured over the rolls before baking for extra softness

 For Cream Cheese Frosting (Cinnabon-Style)

-- Vanilla extract โ adds depth
+- Vanilla extract: adds depth

 Step-by-Step Instructions

-- Step 1: Mix warm milk, yeast and 1 tablespoon of sugar.
+- Mix warm milk, yeast and 1 tablespoon of sugar.
 It is very important that your milk is not too hot or it will kill the yeast.
 Set it aside for 5 minutes and wait until it bubbles then add the ube extract.
 Ube extract varies so feel free to add more at this point before you add this yeast mixture with the dry ingredients.

-- Step 2: Combine yeast mixture with eggs, softened butter, sugar, extract, salt, and flour.
+- Combine yeast mixture with eggs, softened butter, sugar, extract, salt, and flour.
 Knead until smooth and elastic.

-Cover and let rise until doubled.
+- Cover and let rise until doubled.
 Punch down and knead again.

-- Step 4: Set the bowl in a warm place and let it rise until it's doubled in size.
-Punch out the air and knead again then roll out your dough into a approximately 20 X 10 rectangle
+Set the bowl in a warm place and let it rise until it's doubled in size.
+Punch down and knead briefly.

 What to Serve with Ube Cinnamon Rolls

-- Halo-Halo or banana con yelo
+- Halo-halo or banana con yelo for a full Filipino dessert spread

 Make-Ahead Options